dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-beginner-challenge-89ffd924/index.md

 `sudo bpftool --help` is your friend 😉
 ::

+And for the last, slightly harder question before I let you go...

-Can you recall what eBPF map flag should one provide to the `bpf_map_update_elem()` that adds the entry only if the key doesn't exist yet.
+**Can you recall what eBPF map flag should one provide to the `bpf_map_update_elem()` that adds the entry only if the key doesn't exist yet.**

 ::user-input-task
 ---